mizigro/RL/README.md

 ### Simple Q Learning Test

-Simple 1D game, Objective : reach from one end to the other end
+Simple 1D game having a starting point and an ending point separated by 5 steps.
+Objective : reach from one end to the other end

 ### Open AI Gym (Cartpole environment)